 - ¼ cup baking soda

 - Grease a large bowl.
-Place dough in bowl.
+Place dough in the bowl.
 Cover with plastic wrap.
-Allow to rise until doubled, about 1 hour.
+Allow it to rise until doubled, about 1 hour.

 - Preheat oven to 400 degrees.

 - In a large pot bring water salt and baking soda to a boil.

 - Drop several dough balls at a time into

 waterbath.
 Cook for 30 seconds.
 Flip.
 Cook 30 seconds longer.
 Remove with slotted spoon to a dry towel for about 1 minute.
 Move to baking sheet.